BL4Z3-CSGO/anonQuora/README.md

 > press the big "Install" button

-> press the secind big "Install" button
+> press the second big "Install" button

 congrats, you now dont have to put up with quora's login bullshit anymore